Alhambra RV Park Frequently asked questions and answers

 As of June 1st 2020 Montana's 14 day out of state visitor quarantine has been rescinded.
 Alhambra RV Park is fully open for business at this time.

 We are receiving inquiries from parties regarding staying in the park as shelter from more of the heavily affected areas in the country.
 Clancy Montana is a small community 10 miles south from the nearest medical facilities.
 We do offer some excellent choices for isolated camping in these circumstances and do have a small number of sites available for this purpose.
 All interested parties should call 406-996-1233 before making any plans to ensure availability.
 Rates are as currently posted.
 Our store and office are open.
 Laundry facilities, restrooms and showers are open and disinfected daily.

 Thank you for your understanding and accommodation with these measures during this time.
 We wish everyone safe travels and good health throughout this event.

 Alhambra RV Park is located right in the center of the Last Best Place, 10 miles south of Helena off of Interstate I-15.
 Take exit 182 and turn east to the frontage road (Highway 282).
 Turn right and head south about a mile until you see the campground on your right side.

 Do you have showers or laundry facilities?

-Brand new for 2019 we now have shower and laundry facilities!
-Located in the back of the clubhouse access is via a unique access code assigned to you at check in if you opt for these services.
-There are also several free privy style bathrooms at the campground open to customers.
-The code for the door is in your copy of the rules provided at check-in.
+We have shower and laundry facilities located in the back of the clubhouse accessed by code assigned to you at check in.
+There are also several privy style bathrooms located at the campground open to all customers.

 What is there to do around the campground?